Has this ever happened to you?

 When you jumped up on a point of information to correct this omission, you were delivering an impromptu speech.

-When are you likely to have to make an impromptu presentation?
+When are you likely to have to make an impromptu speech?

 Here are a few instance when you could be called to deliver a speech with little or no notice: